Quantum error mitigation in the regime of high noise using deep neural network: Trotterized dynamics: Depolarizing errors

 \subsection{Weight-1 observables}

 As a first example, we consider weight-1 observables, such as individual magnetizations of spins in $z$ direction, $\langle Z_j \rangle$.
 We perform simulations for the 2D square lattice containing $n=9$ spins.
 The feed-forward DNN has nine input neurons and nine output neurons corresponding to magnetizations of individual spins.
-It also has three hidden layers each containing 100 neurons.
-The sigmoid activation function is used.
-The DNN is trained to minimize the MSE between the exact data and data from the training set using Adam algorithm.
 For the training set, we consider magnetizations of spins for different initial conditions of the spin lattice and discrete instances of time from the interval $(0,T)$.
 We typically divide this interval into 300 equal segments.
 Monte Carlo sampling is used to circumvent the problem of exponentially large number of initial conditions.
 The sampling is performed among these initial conditions and randomly chosen time instances.
 Scaling issues are discussed in subsection C. In order to quantify the error mitigation efficacy, we evaluate the MSE between the raw data and the exact data, as well as the MSE between the improved data and the exact data.

 In Fig. \ref{fig:scheme_theory} we show the mean magnetization $\langle Z \rangle = 1/n \sum_j \langle Z_j \rangle$ for a particular realization of disorder as a function of time for Trotter step numbers $N_2=16$ (a), $N_2=32$ (b), $N_2=48$ (c), and $N_2=64$ (d) for the initial condition $\vert 000111000\rangle$ (the qubits in the first and third rows are in the states 0, while the qubits in the second row are in the states 1).
 Note that this particular realization of disorder was used for all illustrative figures of this paper.
+Also note that in our illustrations, we choose different initial states and this is dictated by the fact that the dynamics should be rich enough to show interesting behaviour, since in many cases the dynamics of the quantities of interest turns out to be rather trivial.
 The training was performed for $N_1=4$ Trotter steps.
 Three curves are shown, which represent raw data corresponding to the error rates $p_1=10^{-4}$, $p_2=10^{-2}$, exact curve, and error-mitigated data.
 The error rates used in the simulations nearly correspond to the state-of-the-art superconducting quantum processors.
-The number of shots for each circuit is 8192.
+The number of shots for each circuit is $N_{sh}=8192$.

 We see a dramatic improvement of the data quality by the DNN despite of the fact that the raw observables are strongly suppressed by the noise and for very large $N_2$ tend to cluster around 0.
 The same DNN can mitigate errors for different initial conditions, the quality of data improvement remains nearly the same.
 The quality of error mitigation for very large $N_2$ becomes limited essentially by the statistic uncertainties associated with the probabilistic nature of measurement (shot noise).
 DNN naturally amplifies the shot noise, since it also amplifies the whole signal.
 However, the shot noise produces no bias, in contrast to quantum gate errors, which do produce bias.
 Note that the shot noise on mitigated curves can be additionally smoothed by using some other technique, but we do not address this issue in the present paper.